 - Business Taxes: As business owners decide which type of entity they want to form, they must also consider the tax ramifications.
 These initial decisions will affect, not only the ongoing operations of the company, but also the tax liabilities arising upon sale.
 We also represent clients facing tax audits and litigation in state and federal courts.

-- Trademarks: We know that your trademarks set your goods and services apart from the competition, which is why we proudly help clients across a wide range of industries protect and maintain trademarks.
+- Trademarks: We know that your trademarks set your goods and services apart from the competition, which is why we help clients across a wide range of industries protect and maintain trademarks.
 Our legal team has represented clients before the United States Patent and Trademark Office, as well as the Trademark Trial and Appeal Board.